Title: #Avian #Influenza #H7N9–#situation #update as of 26 April 2017.

-Subject: Avian Influenza, H7N9 subtype, human cases and poultry enzootic in China.
+Subject: Avian Influenza, H7N9 subtype, poultry enzootic and human cases in China.

-Source: Food and Agriculture Organization (FAO), Empres-i, full page: (LINK).
+Source: Food and Agriculture Organization (FAO), full page: (LINK).

 Information provided herein is current as of the date of issue.
 Information added or changed since the last H7N9 situation update appears in red.
 Human cases are depicted in the geographic location of their report.
 For some cases, exposure may have occurred in one geographic location but reported in another.
 For cases with unknown onset date, reporting date was used instead.
 FAO compiles information drawn from multiple national (Ministries of Agriculture or Livestock, Ministries of Health, Provincial Government websites; Centers for Disease Prevention and Control [CDC]) and international sources (World Health Organization [WHO], World Organisation for Animal Health [OIE]) as well as peer-reviewed scientific articles.
 FAO makes every effort to ensure, but does not guarantee, accuracy, completeness or authenticity of the information.
 The designation employed and the presentation of material on the map do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers.